Redshift weighted galaxy number counts: Fisher matrix study

 \subsection{The surveys}

 In this study we consider two spectroscopic surveys, namely a Euclid-like survey and an SKAII-like survey.
-While for the Euclid-like survey has many slim bins, the SKAII-like survey covers a larger range in redshift which we split into relatively wide bins.
-Thus, the results from two such surveys will be useful when compared, and these surveys, whose specifications (taken primarily from \cite{2020Euc} and \cite{2021SKA}) are detailed in this subsection, are taken to be representative of upcoming spectroscopic surveys.
+While the Euclid-like survey has many slim bins, the SKAII-like survey covers a larger range in redshift which we split into relatively wide bins.
+Thus, the results from two such surveys will be useful when compared, and these surveys, whose specifications (taken primarily from \cite{2020Euc} and \cite{2021SKA}) are detailed in this subsection, are taken to be representative of upcoming spectroscopic surveys. \rut{Here we are not interested in comparing the surveys directly to each other with the aim of determining which one is `better' or `worse', but rather we investigate the behaviour of the redshift-weighted galaxy number counts in response to these two different redshift binnings.
+We could of course choose much narrower redshift bins also for SKA.}

 The galaxy distributions for the surveys are handled in the following way.
 For the Euclid-like survey, we make use of a quadratic fit to the mean number of galaxies per unit redshift per degree$^2$ from \cite{2020Euc}, for use within the given redshift interval: \be \frac{{\rm d}\bar N}{{\rm d}z{\rm d}\Omega} = -1494.07z^2+2598.21z+717.09\,, \ee which is integrated over each bin to obtain the number of sources in each bin.
 For the SKAII-like survey, we perform an interpolation of the number density of galaxies given in Table III of Ref.~\cite{2016SKA}, and convert the result to a number of galaxies in each bin using the background cosmology.
-The numbers of galaxies in each bin are used in the calculation of shot noise for each of the different kinds of spectra considered, as detailed in Appendix \ref{sec:shotnoise}.
+The numbers of galaxies in each bin are used in the calculation of the shot noise for each of the different kinds of spectra considered, as detailed in Appendix \ref{sec:shotnoise}.